Business Insider is looking to hire a paid news intern in San Francisco

-Business Insider is looking for a late-shift news intern for its San Francisco office this winter.
+Business Insider is looking for a late-shift news intern for its San Francisco office.

-This intern will help the San Francisco editorial team with research and social media promotion, and will have ample opportunities to both write and syndicate news stories.
+This intern will help the San Francisco editorial team with research and social media promotion, and will have ample opportunities to write both tech and general news stories.

 We need someone who is enthusiastic about social media, curious about tech companies and products, and broadly interested in general business and world news.